 - Companies must be able to afford travel expenses and event-hosting expenses after a difficult 2020

 - Event planners must mitigate risks and adhere to national and statewide guidelines regarding the virus

 Even with a vaccine in place, it may be a while longer until these elements completely line up.
-In the meantime, we predict that the future of events in 2021 will be hybrid.
+In the meantime, we predict that the future of gatherings in 2021 will be hybrid.
 Smaller, optional, socially distanced events that integrate technology are what we see on the horizon for next year.
 Below, we’re outlining what companies should know to prepare.

 Hybrid Events in 2021